RahulSDeshpande/tyriar.github.io/_posts/2012-06-03-a-pathfinding-algorithm.md

 ## Demo

 See the algorithm in action in the [pathfinding visualiser web app][1] I created.
 You can also view the source on [GitHub][2].

+{% include post-image.html class="center-aligned" alt="A screenshot of the demo" src="/images/2012/06/03/demo.png" %}

 [1]: {{site.baseurl}}/projects/pathfinding-visualiser/
 [2]: https://github.com/Tyriar/pathfinding-visualiser